Riemann-Hilbert correspondence for Alexander complexes

-To be more precise, the construction of the correspondence relies heavily on the work of Maisonobe \cite{Mai} in the study of Bernstei-Sato ideals by using relative holonomic $\shD$-modules over algebraic affine spaces and its development in \cite{WZ,BVWZ,BVWZ2}, and on the theory of analytic relative holonomic $\shD$-modules and relative constructible complexes developed in a series of fundamental papers \cite{FSO, FS, FF18, FFS19}.
-The new input we need to establish the correspondence is a GAGA-type principle between analytic and algebraic relative $\shD$-modules and between algebraic and analytic relative constructible sheaves, which is called in this paper the sheafification of relative modules over commutative rings $R$ (see \S \ref{sec:shffm}).
-The other input is the construction of relative holomorphic $\shD$-modules that are $G$-equivariant with respect to the universal covering of $(\C^*)^r$ (see \S \ref{subsec:gluemmex}).
+Our construction also relies on the work of Maisonobe \cite{Mai} in the study of Bernstein-Sato ideals by using relative holonomic $\shD$-modules over algebraic affine spaces and its development in \cite{WZ,BVWZ,BVWZ2}, and on the theory of analytic relative holonomic $\shD$-modules and relative constructible complexes developed in a series of fundamental papers \cite{FSO, FS,FF18, FFS19}.
+Very recently, the relative regular Riemann-Hilbert correspondence has been fully established in \cite{FMSRRR}.
+Our main results (Theorem \ref{thm:RHALX} and \ref{thm:RHALXhigh}) can thus be seen as explicit examples of the relative Riemann-Hilbert correspondence in the scope of their general theory.
+Compared to \cite{FFS19, FMSRRR}, the new inputs we need to establish the explicit correspondence include a GAGA-type principle between analytic and algebraic relative $\shD$-modules and between algebraic and analytic relative constructible sheaves (see Appendix \ref{sec:shffm}), and $G$-equivariant relative $\shD$-modules (see \S \ref{subsec:gluemmex}).